 So you want to paint like a pro?
 Well, sit back and let me give you some tips and a tutorial for painting a door for starters.
 Then we’ll work our way around the room.

 Our doors are all the six panel type.
 If you have flat (non-panel) versions, you can skip this post and come back later.
-For the rest of us, get our your paper and pencils and take some notes (does anyone do this anymore?)
+For the rest of us, get out your paper and pencils and take some notes (does anyone do this anymore?)

 Step 1: The easiest way to paint a door is to start by removing it, then removing all the hardware and lay it horizontally on saw horses.
+This will eliminate potential drips.
+But, I’ve painted plenty of doors without removing them.
+So, it’s your choice.

 Step 2: Lightly sand the entire door.
 No need to bust out the power sander, you can use a sanding block or sheet of sand paper.
 Be sure to sand down any bumps or blemishes.
 The main goal is to give your door a little “tooth” for the new paint or primer to adhere to.